-Article 36 Court experts
+Court experts

-(1) Without prejudice to the possibility for the parties to produce expert evidence, the Court may at any time appoint court experts in order to provide expertise for specified technical aspects of the case.

-(2) To this end, an indicative list of technical experts covering all technical fields shall be drawn up by the Court in accordance with the Rules of Procedure and kept by the Registry.

-(3) The technical experts shall guarantee independence and impartiality.

-(4) Expert advice given to the Court shall be made available to the parties who shall have the possibility to comment on the advice given.
+- (1) Without prejudice to the possibility for the parties to produce expert evidence, the Court may at any time appoint court experts in order to provide expertise for specific aspects of the case. - (2) To this end, an indicative list of experts shall be drawn up by the Court in accordance with the Rules of Procedure and kept by the Registrar. - (3) The court experts shall guarantee independence and impartiality. - (4) Expert advice given to the Court shall be made available to the parties who shall have the possibility to comment on the advice given.